Melatonin receptor agonist: Binding and pharmacophore

 The melatonin receptors consist of proteins around 40 kDa each.
 The MT1 receptor encodes 350 amino acids and the MT2 encodes 362 amino acids.
 The binding of melatonin and its analogues is now understood through X-ray crystal structures published in 2019.
 The binding space for melatonin and analogues on the MT1 receptor is smaller than on the MT2.
 Investigations usually focus on two binding pockets, for the two side-chains.
 The binding pocket of the 5-methoxy group is more investigated than the other pocket.
-Researchers agree that the oxygen in the group binds to histidine (His) residues in transmembrane 5 (TM5) domain of the receptor with a hydrogen bond; His195 in MT1 and His208 in MT2.
-Another amino acid, valine 192 (Val), also participates in the binding of the 5-methoxy group by binding to the methyl portion of the group.
-His195 has also been proposed as important for receptor activation.
+Researchers agree that the oxygen in the group binds to histidine (His) residues in transmembrane 5 (TM5) domain of the receptor with a hydrogen bond; His1955.46 in MT1 and His2085.46 in MT2.
+Another amino acid, Val192, also participates in the binding of the 5-methoxy group by binding to the methyl portion of the group.
+His1955.46 has also been proposed as important for receptor activation.

 The binding of the N-acetyl group is more complex and less known.
 The important amino acids in the binding pocket for this group differ between the two receptors.
 Serines, Ser110 and Ser114, in the TM3 domain seem to be important for binding to the MT1 receptor.
 However, asparagine 175 (Asn) in the TM4 domain is likely to be important for the MT2 receptor.
 The aromatic ring system in melatonin and analogues most likely contributes some binding affinity by binding to aromatic rings of the amino acids phenylalanine (Phe) and tryptophan (Trp) in the receptor.
 The bonds that form are van der Waals interactions.
 The N-acetyl binding and binding pocket, binding of the ring system and important domains are somewhat known and need further investigation.